Home E Insights E Using Trusts in Estate Planning

 What is a Trust?

 Typically, the grantor serves as trustee during their lifetime and appoints a successor trustee to manage the trust after their passing.
-The trustee then follows the instructions left by the grantor to manage the assets within the trust and distribute assets or income from the trust to anyone the grantor instructs.
+The trustee then follows the instructions left by the grantor to manage the assets within the trust and distribute assets or income to anyone the grantor instructs.
 These recipients are called beneficiaries.

-There are various kinds of trusts for a wide array of goals.
-Certain trusts help wealthy individuals avoid estate taxes, and others help families achieve charitable goals.
 Some are designed to protect heirs with special needs.
 Another type is designed to hold life insurance policies.
 Whether simple or complex in nature, almost all trusts provide the following benefits:

 Probate Avoidance